 Journalists covering the passenger experience space will not be surprised about the content of the videos supplied by the FAA.
 After all, Airbus famously used gym members and its own fit employees when it conducted its 90-second evacuation test for the A380.

 The Wall Street Journal in 2015 reported that the FAA was seeking funding for its Civil Aerospace Medical Institute (CAMI) to study seating density, with an agency employee noting at the time, “It’s something we have to kind of step back and see what the effect is.
 There might be an effect.
 We don’t know.”
 It’s notable, then, that the FAA did not supply its own video evidence of passengers evacuating high-density aircraft.

 It may seem ironic to some that an agency charged with regulating civil aviation to promote transportation safety in the US apparently needs to turn to industry for additional supporting data.
 But the FAA has been increasingly using a risk-based approach to address emerging safety risks, telling RGN late last year that, “In some cases, for new seating configurations that have not been proven, we may elect to be involved in the approval process to assure the new configuration is not introducing a safety hazard.”
-And of course, in some cases it may not elect to do so.
+And of course, in some cases it may elect not to do so.